State Fire Marshal reminds Illinoisans to change your clock, change your batteries

 The NFPA provides the following tips for installation and maintenance of smoke alarms:

 • Install alarms close to each sleeping area of the house and on every level of the house.
-Ensure that the alarms are interconnected so when one sounds, they all do.
+Ensure that the alarms are interconnected.

 • Change alarm batteries at least twice a year.
 Daylight Savings Time is a reminder to “Change your Clock, Change your Batteries.”